 It was renamed the University of Kentucky in 1916.

-This university houses the Art Museum which is a visual feast with its many exquisite paintings, prints and photographs on display.
+This university houses the Art Museum, a visual feast with many exquisite paintings, prints, and photographs on display.

 There are also some gorgeous life-like sculptures in this museum.

 The artworks span an extensive range of artistic styles and movements.

 The collection is a delicate balance of classic and contemporary pieces.

 You can also take an art workshop in this facility and fine-tune some of your artistic chops.

 Explore the Waveland State Historic Site